-That's right! the Federal Government has given commercial banks the right to create money through the issuance of loans, and then borrows that money back at a rate of interest to finance the interest on its national debt.
+That's right! the Federal Government has given commercial banks the right to create money through the issuance of loans, and then borrows that money back at a rate of interest to finance deficits and the interest on its national debt.
 Conceptually that is the same as if I had the power to create money and gave that power to you, then borrowed money from you at interest.

 There was a fascinating discussion about money creation (The Examination) that occurred in the House of Commons on May 5, 1939 between then governor of the Bank of Canada Mr. Graham Ford Towers and Gerald Grattan McGeer formerly mayor of Vancouver 1935-36, which is still relevant today.

 How the Bank of Canada (The title should also include privately owned commercial banks, as you will discover when accessing the file)

 When the Federal Government runs a budget deficit it borrows money from privately owned commercial banks we have given the right to create that money.
 Privately owned commercial banks like the CIBC, Bank of Montreal, Royal Bank of Canada... etc. purchase Government of Canada marketable debt, which includes treasury bills and marketable bonds.